PX4/PX4-user_guide/en/peripherals/mavlink_peripherals.md

 ### ETHERNET

-Pixhawk 5x and later devices that have an Ethernet port, configure it by default to connect to a GCS on the standard GCS UDP port:
+Pixhawk 5x devices (and later) that have an Ethernet port, configure it by default to connect to a GCS:
-PX4 configures the Ethernet (serial) port to connect to a GCS by default via MAVLink.

 On this hardware, there is a [default serial port mapping](../peripherals/serial_configuration.md#default_port_mapping) of MAVLink instance 2 as shown below:
 - [MAV_2_CONFIG](../advanced_config/parameter_reference.md#MAV_2_CONFIG) = `Ethernet`  (1000)